aksh-22/learning/blogs/Authentication and Authorization.md

-# Authentication and Authorization: A Tale of Security, Flaws, and Fixes 🚀
+# Authentication and Authorization: A Tale of Security, Flaws, and Fixes 🏴‍☠️

 ## Introduction

-Ah, authentication and authorization — the Batman and Robin of the web security world.
-While authentication ensures you're who you say you are, authorization checks if you can actually access the Batcave.
-But just like Gotham, the digital world is full of surprises (and flaws).
+Ah, authentication and authorization — the Zoro and Sanji of the web security world.
+While authentication ensures you're who you say you are, authorization checks if you're allowed to board the Thousand Sunny.
+But just like the Grand Line, the digital world is full of surprises (and flaws).

-In this blog, we’ll dive into the challenges of implementing these systems, the common pitfalls we encountered in a real-world application, and, of course, the superhero solutions that saved the day.
-Along the way, we’ll make sure every developer, whether fresh-faced or experienced, can follow the logic and apply it to their own projects. 💡
+In this blog, we’ll dive into the challenges of implementing these systems, the common pitfalls we encountered in a real-world application, and, of course, the pirate solutions that saved the day.
+Along the way, we’ll make sure every developer, whether fresh-faced or experienced, can follow the logic and apply it to their own projects. 🏴‍☠️

 ---

-## Observations: The Flaws That Lurk in the Shadows 🕵️
+## Observations: The Flaws That Lurk in the Shadows 🕵️‍♂️

 ### 1. **Weak Token Security** 🔐

 -   Tokens were being generated without explicitly setting a signing algorithm.
-This means the server wasn’t locking its doors properly, making it easier for attackers to tamper with tokens.
+This leaves the door open for attackers to tamper with tokens.
--   Expiry times were set to **one month**, which gives hackers plenty of time to use stolen tokens without detection.
+-   Avoid setting expiry times to overly long durations, like one month.
+It’s like leaving your treasure map out for anyone to grab over an extended period.

-### 2. **Session Hijacking** 🛡️
+### 2. **Session Hijacking** ⚡

 -   Session IDs lacked randomness.
-Imagine handing out sequential keys to a building — it wouldn’t take long for someone to guess the next one.
+Imagine handing out sequential keys to the Thousand Sunny — it wouldn’t take long for someone to guess the next one.
 -   While device-specific validation was implemented, it’s not enough without truly random session IDs to secure each user.

 ### 3. **Error Handling** ⚠️

 -   Error messages were revealing too much information.
 For example, telling users “Invalid password” instead of “Invalid credentials” helps attackers figure out what’s wrong.

-### 4. **Brute Force Protection** 🥊
+### 4. **Brute Force Protection** ⚔️

 -   Some sensitive endpoints had rate limiting, but others were left open to repeated attack attempts.
-Think of it as locking your front door but leaving your windows wide open.
+Think of it as locking your treasure chest but leaving your ship’s door wide open.

 ### 5. **Role Validation** 🎭

 -   Some endpoints didn’t consistently check user roles.
-If roles like “admin” or “manager” weren’t properly validated, it could lead to unauthorized users gaining access to restricted areas.
+If roles like “captain” or “first mate” weren’t properly validated, it could lead to unauthorized crew members taking control of the ship.

 ### 6. **IDOR (Insecure Direct Object Reference)** 🕵️‍♂️

 -   There were no checks to ensure users could only access their own data.
-For example, if User A could see User B’s private files by simply changing a URL parameter, that’s a classic IDOR vulnerability.
+For example, if Usopp could see Zoro’s bounty just by changing a URL parameter, that’s a classic IDOR vulnerability.

 ---

-## Solutions: The Superhero Toolkit 🦸
+## Solutions: The Pirate's Toolkit 🦸‍♂️

 ### 1. **Token Security** 🔑